sveinpg/build-your-own-react/README.md

 and not at all how React actually does it.
 If, for example, the order of components changes between renders we will retrieve the wrong class instance from the cache.

-You might also have noticed that we have som unimplemented functions in `VDomNode` and `VCompisteNode`.
+You might also have noticed that we have some unimplemented functions in `VDomNode` and `VCompisteNode`.
 Instead of calling `mount` again for virtual nodes when re-renders, we should in fact call `update` and update the nodes.
 The way to handle stateful components between renders is to keep an instance of the instantiated component as a class-property in `VCompositeNode`, and this is where `getPublicInstance` comes in to play.